 Follow your vendor’s SSL certificate renewal process.
 You might need the following details:

 - SSL type: For example, OpenSSL (some vendors label this modSSL).

 Once you have completed your certificate renewal, you’re ready to install the new certificate.

 Installing the Certificate

-In order to install your new SSL certificate, you will need the following information:
+In order to install your new SSL certificate, you need the following information:

-Because you are updating an existing SSL certificate, you will not need to wait for propagation as you would when installing a new SSL Certificate.
+Because you are updating an existing SSL certificate, you don’t need to wait for propagation as you would when installing a new SSL certificate.

-NOTE: Removing the SSL certificate from your site will change its IP address, which can require a DNS change.
+NOTE: Removing the SSL certificate from your site will change its IP address, which might require a DNS change.

 Continue the conversation in the Rackspace Community.